 On December 20, 2019, President Donald Trump signed Public Law 116-94, the Further Consolidated Appropriations Act of 2020.
 Division Q of that Act, entitled the “Taxpayer Certainty and Disaster Tax Relief Act of 2019” extends several federal tax provisions, many retroactively to tax years 2018 and 2019.
 Division O of the Act, entitled the “Setting Every Community up for Retirement Enhancement Act” (SECURE Act) also contains a number of provisions that may have tax effects for some taxpayers.

-Iowa has not conformed with any of these federal tax changes to the extent they apply to a tax year beginning prior to January 1, 2020.
-This guidance describes Iowa’s nonconformity to this federal law for tax years beginning in calendar year 2018 or 2019.
+Generally, Iowa does not conform with these federal tax changes to the extent they apply to a tax year beginning prior to January 1, 2020.
+However, Iowa has conformed with certain provisions related to 529 plans.
+This guidance describes Iowa's general nonconformity with this federal law for tax years beginning in calendar year 2018 or 2019.
 Iowa generally conforms with these federal tax changes (with one exception), to the extent they affect Iowa income taxes, for tax years beginning on or after January 1, 2020.

 For purposes of this guidance, any reference to “tax year 2018” means any tax year that begins during the 2018 calendar year, and any reference to “tax year 2019” means any tax year that begins during the 2019 calendar year.
 Any reference below to “the Act” refers to Division Q of the Taxpayer Certainty and Disaster Tax Relief Act of 2019.
 References to provisions of the SECURE Act are clearly labeled as such.

-This page is intended to provide guidance on the provisions of the Act and of SECURE Act that most commonly affect Iowa income taxes, not all provisions of either Act are covered by this document.
+This page is intended to provide guidance on the provisions of the Act and of the SECURE Act that most commonly affect Iowa income taxes, not all provisions of either Act are covered by this document.
+Additionally, Iowa's conformity with some of these provisions may change as new legislation is enacted.
+This guidance will be updated accordingly.

 - Exclusion from gross income of discharge of qualified principal residence indebtedness